stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 If this SIP does not ship with SIP-021, then a follow-on hard fork will be needed to activate it.
-To activate this SIP, a Stacker vote will need to be taken to assess how they feel about running and maintaining a peg wallet, in addition to their block-signing responsibilities in SIP-021.
+To activate this SIP, a Stacker vote will need to be taken to assess how they feel about running and maintaining the sBTC wallet, in addition to their block-signing responsibilities in SIP-021.

 In order for this SIP to activate, the following criteria must be met by the set